-The Playground Theater is excited to announce the launch of a new program for writers, directors and performers called MOSAIC, which will focus on artists exploring individual identity and celebrating uniqueness.
-MOSAIC will acknowledge the diverse cultures that can be found within Chicago, while accentuating the common bond we all share as human beings.
-This program will represent the complex new American point of view that encompasses all voices, not just one.
-Although the program is new, it will soon be recognized as a place where artists can come to explore questions and opinions that may be considered challenging.
+The Playground Theater is excited to announce the relaunch of the MOSAIC program, which focuses on artists exploring individual identity and celebrating uniqueness.
+MOSAIC acknowledges the diverse cultures that can be found within Chicago, while accentuating the common bond we all share as human beings.
+This program represents the complex new American point of view that must encompass all voices.